 A Study Visit on The Melun Diptych and its Connections with Netherlandish Art

-On Monday 8 January 2018 CODART will be travelling to Berlin for a one-day CODARTfocus study visit on the once-in-a-lifetime exhibition Jean Fouquet: The Melun Diptych.
+On Monday 8 January 2018 CODART traveled to Berlin for a one-day CODARTfocus study visit on the once-in-a-lifetime exhibition Jean Fouquet: The Melun Diptych.
 The studio exhibition reunites the two panels of Fouquet’s diptych from Melun for the first time since 1937, and almost certainly for the last time for many decades to come.
 This exhibition is a collaborative venture between the Gemäldegalerie in Berlin and the Royal Museum of Fine Arts in Antwerp, which has made this unique reunification possible.
 The Berlin panel is too fragile to be transported.
 It was only the temporary closure of the museum in Antwerp that made it possible to transport the iconic panel to Berlin to be reunited with its other half.
 The diptych, painted around 1455, can arguably be called one of the most important – possibly the single most important – French work of art to have been preserved from the 15th century.

 French painting of that era is obviously related to Netherlandish art, and many of the painters who worked in France originated from the Low Countries.
 The unique coming together of the two panels provides an ideal moment for a CODARTfocus meeting to discuss the artistic exchanges of that period and place.